-Allianz Life as Custodian 3
+Allianz Life of New York as Custodian 3

 Legal Opinions 3

 Distributor 3

 Administrative Service Fees 3

 Annuity Payments 3

-Annuity Payment Options
+Annuity Payment Options 4

 Financial Statements 5

 Appendix A - Death of the Owner and/or Annuitant 6

-Appendix B - Daily Adjustment Calculation Ç
+Appendix B - Daily Adjustment Calculation ç

-ALLIANZ LIFE AS CUSTODIAN
+ALLIANZ LIFE OF NEW YORK AS CUSTODIAN

-Allianz Life does not have a separate custodian for the assets owned through the Separate Account.
-Most mutual fund shares are not in certificated form, and as such, Allianz Life in effect acts as self custodian for the non-certificated shares we own through the Separate Account.
+Allianz Life of New York does not have a separate custodian for the assets owned through the Separate Account.
+Most mutual fund shares are not in certificated form, and as such, Allianz Life of New York in effect acts as self custodian for the non-certificated shares we own through the Separate Account.